 My first attempt at a column-based design, bogged down visually with a lot of lines.
 The navigation improved a bit, though, and more feedback features were added.
 The (recurring) tagline is part of a favourite Hunter S. Thompson quote, and probably the nearest thing to a purpose this site has.

-The site got its own domain and a new name about a year before this, but the same basic layout was kept for a long time.
+The site got its own domain and a new name just after the last redesign, but the same basic layout was kept for a long time.

 Behind the scenes the site was mostly converted to PHP.